Cognitive Development

 Introduction

-Some people have to run to think, walk to listen, or move to talk.
-What most people may not understand is that movement is not merely a mechanical action – especially for children.
-Movement “could” also be the intelligence that cultivates perception, attention, and executive functioning.
+We teach through the body to the brain.
+Some people must run to think, walk to listen, or move to talk.
+Movement is not merely a mechanical action – especially for children.
+Movement is also an intelligence that cultivates perception, attention, and executive functioning.
 (Clark, Schumann, and Mostofsky, 2015).
-This “intelligence” I will call the “Sensory Body (SB),” or what scientists maybe labeling “body ownership.”6 (Erhsson, H. H., 2012)
+This “intelligence” I will call the “Sensory Body (SB),” or what scientists may label “body ownership.”
+(Erhsson, H. H., 2012)

 Could the awareness of the SB be what stimulated improvements in children’s behavior and cognitive disorders?